ibm-ecosystem-engineering/SAP-watsonx-integration/README.md

 1. [Train a classification model for MSDS in IBM Watson Studio](notebooks/Train-Model-with-Data-from-SAP-Datasphere.ipynb)
 1. [Deploy the custom-trained model to SAP AI Core](notebooks/Deploy-Custom-Model-to-SAP-AI-Core.ipynb)

-### watsonx.data

-The watsonx.data [example](./docs/watsonx-data-integration.md) provides a quick view of what it takes to connect a database to watsonx.data and then to connect the its Presto query engine to Watson Studio as a data souce.
-As an added treat, Watson Studio's visualzation capabilities are explored.

 ### watsonx.governance